 The information on this website has been produced with our partner agencies, all of whom have a shared responsibility for promoting and ensuring the well-being and safety of children in Sutton.
-The Board hopes that you find the information on the site helpful and informative and that it will help you to support the protection of children and young people in Sutton.
+The Board hopes that you will find the information on the site helpful and informative to support the protection of children and young people in Sutton.

-The key message is simple – if you’re concerned about a child, don’t keep it to yourself, tell somebody.
+The key message we want to convey to everyone in contact with children is simple – if you’re concerned about a child, don’t keep it to yourself, tell somebody.

 Christine Davies CBE

 Are you a practitioner?
 The Government has released advice about what you can do if you are worried that a child is being abused

 Please email us at firstname.lastname@example.org if you need a copy of our list of multi-agency safeguarding advisers.

 Click here to view the latest bulletins regarding Child Protection